-Deadstock fabrics are one of the most responsible material choices in sustainable fashion today.
+Deadstock fabrics are one of the most responsible material choices in sustainable fashion today — when used correctly.

 What Are Deadstock Fabrics?